 These settings all can be easily administered in the Manage > Accounts area.

 Portal Tabs returned to 11.0.11 as of May 2018.
 This reincarnation allows you to use the same Cognos BI 10 portlet technology to mimic what you have today.
 While this will serve as a short-term solution, the ability to edit and create new Portal Tabs is limited.

-Register to attend our June 14 webinar, during which IBM Product Management and our own Todd Schuman will dive deeper into the current options available and demo and discuss the integration of legacy Portal Tabs in Cognos Analytics.
+Watch our webinar recording to see IBM Product Management and our own Todd Schuman dive deeper into the current options available, demo and discuss the integration of legacy Portal Tabs in Cognos Analytics.

 You may also be interested in our recorded webinar Cognos Analytics: Dashboards or Reports?
 In it, we breakdown the benefits and differences in functionality between Cognos reports and the new dashboarding offering.